 This week’s Friday Dose is all about the kinds of beauty that the media can’t sell you anything for.
 If people —particularly women— are comfortable with their bodies and selves, then they don’t really need anything from outside of themselves to feel good.
 They don’t need creams or enhancers or concealers or Spanx or worst —to hide.

 We’ll start with photographer Jade Beall who rather accidentally discovered that there were a lot of women longing to see themselves represented more honestly.
 Now, thanks to social networking, all of us are potential publishers, so it’s not just the people selling something that can share images with the public.

 The very best part about ageing is the gain of wisdom and experience that allows us to see through all of that salesmanship.
 There will certainly be innocents who will find something like this unacceptable or even funny.
 But if they’re lucky enough to live long enough, they too will come to recognize the short-sightedness of their vision:

 I was amazed at how many of these ideas I had never really thought much about and yet when I heard them I immediately knew them to be true.
 Download the podcast, listen to it online… it doesn’t matter.
 But if you’re in the right head-space, it’s a fascinating look at something that will happen to all of us.
 It certainly nothing to be afraid of.
-The world just gets cooler and more interesting to me every day.
+To a wise and aware person, the world just gets cooler and more interesting to me every day.
 Enjoy:

 Have yourself a wonderful weekend.
 Celebrate yourself.
 You’re worth it.